 linebreak

-Scientists, engineers and journalists work together at the Good Housekeeping Institute to provide expert reviews on all manner of consumer products, from coffee makers to family cars.
-The Institute has been testing products for more than 100 years and new product reviews go up nearly every day.
+Scientists, engineers, and journalists work together at the Good Housekeeping Institute to provide expert reviews on all manner of consumer products, including must-haves for parents of toddlers, like the best travel strollers.

-This list was most recently updated by Contributing Writer Jessica Hartshorn with expert advice from Rachel Rothman, former Chief Technologist and Head Engineer.
-Rothman used a learning tower with all three of her children.
-Hartshorn, a mother of two, has covered the juvenile product market for a couple of decades, serves as a judge for the Parenting Awards and Best Toys and writes guides including the best humidifiers for babies and best sippy cups.
-Additional writing and reporting is from Jamie Spain, former Parenting & Pets Reviews Analyst.
+This list was most recently updated by Contributing Writer Jessica Hartshorn, a mother of two grown kids who has covered the juvenile product market for a couple of decades.
+Along with Sassos, Hartshorn serves as a judge for the Good Housekeeping Parenting Awards.
+Additional writing and reporting is from Jamie Spain, former Parenting and Pets reviews analyst.

 Headshot of Jessica Hartshorn